davidsuh94/EWE-Conf/README.md

 ### Limitations

-- **LLM Incosistency:** General LLMs may not output data structure the way I would like if not prompted correctly.
+- **LLM Inconsistency:** General LLMs may not output data structure the way I would like if not prompted correctly.
 Good prompt engineering is required to get desired data.
 - **Misuse Risk:** Miscalibrated bencmarks could influence real decisions.
 This benchmark was not created by an expert and should not be used in place of experts in the field.